Regina Egea

-Regina M. Egea served as the Chief of Staff to the Governor of New Jersey, Chris Christie.
+Regina M. Egea served as chief of staff to governor of New Jersey Chris Christie.
 She was appointed in December 2013 and resigned in April 2016.
 She is the president of Garden State Initiative, a public policy think tank based in Morristown, New Jersey, which was founded in 2017.

 Background

 Egea is a native of Monmouth County and attended St. Rose High School.
 She graduated from Montclair State University with a bachelor's degree in business and managerial economics and holds a master's in Business Administration in Marketing from Fordham University and from the International Executive Program at the International Institute for Management Development.
 Egea was a Senior VP of AT&T.

 From 2003 to 2008, Egea sat on the Harding Township, New Jersey Board of Education.
 While on the Board, she successfully conducted the search for a School Superintendent in 2007.
 In 2008 she was elected to the position of Committee Member in Harding Township (the only female member) and was Deputy Mayor from 2010 to 2011.

 She supported the Jersey Battered Women's Shelter in 2013 and is a current member of the Board of Trustees of the Harding Kemmerer Library.
 She sat on the Harding Township Board of Education from 2004 to 2008.